mtruon/shopify-mobile-dev-s19/README.md

 </p>

 ## Deviations and Limitations from Spec
 There were a few questions that I had regarding the challenge specification where I felt it was better to deviate.
-In a practical environment, I would address these to my product owner/manager regarding design decisions.
+In a practical environment, I would address these with my product owner/manager regarding design decisions.
 This section explains my reasoning.

 ### 1. Collection Detail Rows
 The challenge specification requested each row to have at minimum the collection title, image, product name, and total inventory.
-From a UI design perspective, I was not sure if this was the desired outcome as there were many redundancies.
+From a UI/UX design perspective, I was not sure if this was the desired outcome as there were many redundancies.
 I instead used the product image, as it made more sense to couple the identifier.